KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Autocomplete-Article.md

 The ``Autocomplete/LocalService`` performs autocomplete operations locally, on-device.
 It supporst most keyboard locales, works offline, doesn't require Full Access and can integrate with system services, like the local lexicon.

+Supported locales:

+`arabic`, `bulgarian`, `czech`, `danish`, `dutch`, `dutch_belgium`, `english`, `english_gb`, `english_us`, `filipino`, `finnish`, `french`, `french_belgium`, `french_switzerland`, `german`, `german_austria`, `german_switzerland`, `greek`, `hebrew`, `hungarian`, `irish`, `italian`, `norwegian`, `polish`, `portuguese_brazil`, `portuguese`, `romanian`, `russian`, `spanish`, `swedish`, `turkish`, `ukrainian`.

+To support other locales, you must use a remote autocomplete service or create a custom service implementation.

 > Important: This service currently doesn't provide next word prediction, since Apple removed these capabilities in iOS 16.

 ### Remote Autocomplete

 The ``Autocomplete/RemoteService`` can be used to perform autocomplete by integrating with an external API.
-It requires that the device is online, and requires that Full Access is enabled, to allow it to make network requests.
+It requires that the device is online, and requires that Full Access is enabled, to allow the keyboard to make network requests.

-### Supported Locales

-The ``Autocomplete/LocalService`` supports the following locales:

-`arabic`, `bulgarian`, `czech`, `danish`, `dutch`, `dutch_belgium`, `english`, `english_gb`, `english_us`, `filipino`, `finnish`, `french`, `french_belgium`, `french_switzerland`, `german`, `german_austria`, `german_switzerland`, `greek`, `hebrew`, `hungarian`, `irish`, `italian`, `norwegian`, `polish`, `portuguese_brazil`, `portuguese`, `romanian`, `russian`, `spanish`, `swedish`, `turkish`, `ukrainian`.

-To support other locales, you must use a remote autocomplete service or create a custom service implementation.

 [Pro]: https://github.com/KeyboardKit/KeyboardKitPro